rcardin/http4s-tutorial/README.md

 bytes.
 The http4s library uses the [`fs2.io`](https://fs2.io/#/) library as stream implementation.
 Indeed, this library also uses the Typelevel stack to implement its functional vision of streams.

+### Decoding the Request Body Using Circe

 In detail, every `Request[F]` extends the `Media[F]` trait.
-This trait exposes many useful methods dealing with the body and some header of a request, and the most interesting is the follwing
+This trait exposes many useful methods dealing with the body and some header of a request, and the most interesting is the following
 function:

 ```scala